Review the requirements before you set up and use a Tanium Appliance.

 Tanium components use TCP/IP to communicate.
 You must work with your network administrator to ensure that the Tanium components are provisioned IP addresses and that DNS can be used to resolve host names.

 The Tanium Server must be able to connect to the Tanium database server and Module Server.
 In a redundant cluster, the Tanium Servers must be able to connect to each other over a reliable Ethernet connection.
 All of these connections require a minimum throughput of 1 Gbps and a maximum round-trip latency of 30 ms.

 The following table summarizes the Tanium processes and default values for ports used in Tanium core platform communication.
 You might need to configure network firewalls to allow the specified processes to send/receive TCP packets through the ports listed.
 For a detailed explanation, see Tanium Core Platform Deployment Reference Guide: Network ports.

 Configure firewall policies to open ports for Tanium traffic with TCP-based rules instead of application identity-based rules.
 For example, on a Palo Alto Networks firewall, configure the rules with service objects or service groups instead of application objects or application groups.

 In addition, the installation and management of the appliance requires communication over common network service ports.
 The following table shows the default ports for these services.

 |Services||Inbound port||Destination port|

 |LDAP (optional)||389/tcp, 636/tcp|

-During both installation and ongoing operations, the Tanium Server must be able to connect to https://content.tanium.com to import updates to Tanium core components and modules.
-The Tanium Server may need to connect to additional locations, based on the components you import.
-The following table lists URLs that are accessed by Tanium Server.
+During both installation and ongoing operations, the Tanium Server must be able to access specific Internet URLs to import updates to Tanium core components and modules.
+For a list of URLs, see Tanium Core Platform Deployment Reference Guide: Internet URLs required.

-If you plan to deploy Tanium into an air-gapped environment, consult with your TAM.
+If you plan to deploy Tanium into an air-gapped environment, see Reference: Air gap support.